-- consider the way in which they offer comfort and reassurance to a distressed child and do it in an ageappropriate way - be circumspect in offering reassurance in one to one situations, but always record such actions in these circumstances - follow professional guidance or code of practice where available - never touch a child in a way which may be considered indecent - record and report situations which may give rise to concern from either party - not assume that all children seek physical comfort if they are distressed professional codes of practice or guidance and/or be part of a formally agreed plan, which is regularly reviewed.
+- consider the way in which they offer comfort and reassurance to a distressed child and do it in an ageappropriate way - be circumspect in offering reassurance in one to one situations, but always record such actions in these circumstances - follow professional guidance or code of practice where available - never touch a child in a way which may be considered indecent - record and report situations which may give rise to concern from either party - not assume that all children seek physical comfort if they are distressed adhere to the organisation's intimate care guidelines or code of practice circumstances and context of such contact should comply with professional codes of practice or guidance and/or be part of a formally agreed plan, which is regularly reviewed.
 The additional vulnerabilities that may arise from a physical or learning disability should be taken into account and be recorded as part of an agreed care plan.
 The emotional responses of any child to intimate care should be carefully and sensitively observed, and where necessary, any concerns passed to senior managers and/or parents/carers.